TMNLOrgFEAssignment/frontend-assignment/README.md

 - The user should be able to see the number of alerts in each status
 - The user should be able to see the 5 most recent alerts

-// story for the candidate to implement something that is not in the list

 ### Story 8 - Something else

-As an interviewer, I want to be surprised, so I can enjoy the alert application even more. ;)
+As an interviewer, I want to be surprised, so I can enjoy the alert application even more (Optional). ;)

 #### Acceptance Criteria